zhouLion/doc.fedml.ai/docs/federate/simulation/overview.md

 # Config MLOps parameters
-You may set the following parameters in the 'fedml_config.yaml' file to upload metrics and logs to MLOps (nexus.fedml.ai)
+You may set the following parameters in the 'fedml_config.yaml' file to upload metrics and logs to MLOps (fedml.ai)
 ```
 enable_tracking: true
 mlops_api_key: your_api_key